dashideliverycorporation/dashi/stories/story/story_1/story.1.3.md

 Status: Draft

-## Goal & Context
+## Goal & C- [ ] Write tests for restaurant and user creation

+- [ ] Write unit tests for restaurant creation tRPC procedure
+  - [ ] Set up test file structure and test environment
+  - [ ] Create mocks for Prisma client
+  - [ ] Test successful restaurant creation with complete data
+  - [ ] Test successful restaurant creation with minimal required data
+  - [ ] Test error handling when database operations fail
+  - [ ] Test validation for required fields (name, phone)
+  - [ ] Test validation for field constraints (email format, name length)
+- [ ] Write unit tests for user creation tRPC procedure
+- [ ] Write tests for restaurant form validation using React Testing Library
+- [ ] Write tests for user form validation using React Testing Library
+- [ ] Create integration tests for the restaurant creation flow
-**User Story:** As an admin, I want to add restaurants and create associated user accounts so that restaurant owners can access the platform.
+- [ ] Create integration tests for the user creation flower Story:\*\* As an admin, I want to add restaurants and create associated user accounts so that restaurant owners can access the platform.

 **Context:** This is the third story in Epic 1 (Authentication & User/Restaurant Admin Management).
 It focuses on implementing functionality for administrators to add new restaurants to the system and create associated user accounts with the Restaurant role.
 This is a critical feature for the onboarding process in the MVP.